appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/setup-datasource-environments.md

- # Setup Datasource Environments
+ # Setup Datasource Environments (beta)

-This page describes how to set up and manage multiple datasource environments for your application.

 :::info
-A [Business Edition](https://www.appsmith.com/pricing) account is required to work with datasource environments.
+The Datasource environments feature is only available on [Business Edition.](https://www.appsmith.com/pricing)
 :::

+This page shows how to set up and manage [multiple datasource environments](/connect-data/concepts/Datasource-Environments) for your application.

 ## Configure an environment